Nail Films, Sweden/Germany 2012

 HELENA AHONEN BIOGRAPHY

-A professional hat designer by trade, Helena Ahonen maintains her own studio and shop in Berlin.
-TITO ON ICE marked her debut as a director and cinematographer.
+TITO ON ICE marked Helena Ahonen’s debut as a director, producer and cinematographer.
 Since 1995 Helena has collaborated regularly with Max Andersson on art projects.

 LARS SJUNNESSON BIOGRAPHY